Eshikamahajan/web-browser-agents/README.md

-# web-browser-agents
-depicting the usage of browser-use
+# depicting the usage of browser-use

 - Create virtual environment with python >3.11
 - Install the libraries mentioned in requirements.txt